erikkworth/worthent-foundation/doc/state/state.md

 1. Get the State Transitioner from the State Table and invoke it if not `null`
 1. Call the setter on the State Table Data Manager to set the updated data

 The turnstile state table uses the `SerialStateTableControl` to process events.
-It is configured like this:
+Create an instance of it using the constructor and pass the state table definition as an argument.
+That's it:
 ```java
     private StateTableControl<StateEvent> stateTableController;